Freixenet is a Spanish, family owned company whose roots stretch back to 1861, and arose from a great love story.

 With José now semi-retired, today his son Pedro Ferrer leads the charge.
 Under his guidance, Freixenet continues to expand by purchasing wine estates in some of the world’s most prominent appellations.

 As well as the original winery in Sant Sadurni, the Freixenet Group has winery operations throughout Spain, Mexico, Argentina, Sonoma Valley, California; Champagne and Bordeaux, France; and Coonawarra and Mildura in Australia.
+In 2018, Freixenet joined forces with Henkell & Co to become one of the leading sparkling wine companies in the world.

 Whilst enjoying the growth and success of Freixenet world-wide, the now fifth generation Ferrer family continues to realise the vision their grandparents had for the brand all those years ago.